- 2017 Funding Round

 - Victorian Cancer Survivorship Program: Phase 2 Grants Scheme

-This Victorian Cancer Agency Translational Research Projects Funding Scheme seeks proposals that will enable the translation of basic research discoveries into the clinic (ie early phase clinical translation (T1)).
+This Victorian Cancer Agency Translational Research Projects Funding Scheme sought proposals for stand-alone projects that would enable the translation of basic research discoveries into the clinic (ie early phase clinical translation (T1) Appendix 1).

-It is expected that proposals will be able to demonstrate significant pre-clinical data to support their hypothesis and will involve early-phase clinical studies aimed at generating clinical information such as: safety, efficacy, pharmacokinetic, pharmacodynamic and dose-escalation data.
+It was expected that proposals would be hypothesis-driven and able to demonstrate significant pre-clinical data to support their hypothesis.

 The aims of the Victorian Cancer Agency Clinical Research Fellowships are to: